 Again we obtain the following equivalent characterisations of the class of regular languages.

 Theorem 1.2.
 Let $L \subseteq \Sigma^{\omega}$.
-The following statements are equivalent. - (I) L is recognised by a finite automaton. - (2) L is definable in monadic second-order logic. - (3) L is recognised by a homomorphism to a finite ω -semigroup. - (4) The syntactic congruence of L has only finitely many classes.
+The following statements are equivalent.

+- (1) L is recognised by a finite automaton. - (2) L is definable in monadic second-order logic. - (3) L is recognised by a homomorphism to a finite ω -semigroup. - (4) The syntactic congruence of L has only finitely many classes.

-Sinite and Infinite Trees Many results about words (finite or infinite) and their languages generalise to trees.
+Sinite and Infinite Trees

+Many results about words (finite or infinite) and their languages generalise to trees.
 There are two main kinds of trees considered in language theory: ranked ones and unranked ones.
 An unranked tree over an alphabet Σ is a directed tree whose vertices are labelled by letters from Σ .
-To define ranked trees we have to equip each symbol $a \in \Sigma$ with an arity $ar(a) \in \omega$.
-A Σ labelled directed tree is ranked if the arity of a vertex' label coincides with the number of outgoing edges.
+To define ranked trees we have to equip each symbol $a \in \Sigma$ with an arity $\operatorname{ar}(a) \in \omega$.
+A Σ -labelled directed tree is ranked if the arity of a vertex' label coincides with the number of outgoing edges.
 Both kinds of trees come in finite or infinite versions.
 For instance, every term over a signature Γ can be seen as a ranked tree.

 Algebraic descriptions of tree languages turn out to be more complicated than those for words.
 The simplest one uses so-called forest algebras to recognise languages of finite trees (and forests).
-A forest algebra $\langle H, V, \cdot, + \rangle$ is two-sorted: H is the domain for forests and V is the domain for contexts.
-It is equipped with three horizontal products and two vertical ones $$\begin{aligned} &+: H \times H \to H, & \cdot: V \times H \to H, \\ &+: H \times V \to V, & \cdot: V \times V \to V, \\ &+: V \times H \to V \end{aligned}$$ satisfying various associativity laws.
+A forest algebra $(H, V, \cdot, +)$ is two-sorted: H is the domain for forests and V is the domain for contexts.
+It is equipped with three horizontal products and two vertical ones

+''' +: H \times H \rightarrow H, : V \times H \rightarrow H,

++: H \times V \rightarrow V, : V \times V \rightarrow V,

++: V \times H \rightarrow V '''

+satisfying various associativity laws.